 open/close all folders

-Anime and Manga
+Anime & Manga

-Averted in Dragon Ball Z when Vegeta is thoroughly defeated by Android 18, he was more concerned with the fact that he could be beaten at all despite finally becoming a Super Saiyan.
+- Averted in Dragon Ball Z when Vegeta is thoroughly defeated by Android 18, he was more concerned with the fact that he could be beaten at all despite finally becoming a Super Saiyan.
 He was actually angrier that it was a "machine" that did it than a girl.

 (Not exact quote) Piccolo: "He was soundly beaten, by a female at that!
 I can't imagine what that could have done to his pride."

-The latest chapter of Little House with an Orange Roof has Rina bragging that she beat all the boys in her class at arm wrestling.
+- The latest chapter of Little House with an Orange Roof has Rina bragging that she beat all the boys in her class at arm wrestling.
 Youta is shown looking humiliated with a note indicating he was one of the losers.

-One episode of Lucky Star happens in an arcade, where Konata beats several people in succession.
+- One episode of Lucky Star happens in an arcade, where Konata beats several people in succession.
 When her opponents try to see who it is that beat them and realize it's a very young-looking girl, they quickly leave.

-Samurai High School: One of the guys Tsukiko defeated had this reaction upon learning it was her and not her brother who defeated him.
+- Samurai High School: One of the guys Tsukiko defeated had this reaction upon learning it was her and not her brother who defeated him.

-In the Superboy story introducing the Legion of Super-Heroes, Superboy's first task in order to join the team is to compete against Saturn Girl (part of the main Power Trio of the Legion) in retrieving a sunken statue from the ocean.
+- In the Superboy story introducing the Legion of Super-Heroes, Superboy's first task in order to join the team is to compete against Saturn Girl (part of the main Power Trio of the Legion) in retrieving a sunken statue from the ocean.
 However, Superboy is just barely on his way when he gets sidetracked by a crisis involving the local school's robot Superboy.
 By the time he resolves it, Saturn Girl has completed the task.
 When both returned to the clubhouse, Cosmic Boy takes the opportunity to rub it in:

 Cosmic Boy: You lost out on your first task... and to a girl!
 Is this the great Superboy we learned about in school?
 What's your excuse?

-Happens to Ken Mills of Dork Tower, as his girlfriend Sujata regularly trounces him at whatever games they play.
+- Happens to Ken Mills of Dork Tower, as his girlfriend Sujata regularly trounces him at whatever games they play.

-Comes up a few times in Birds of Prey, most notably when Dinah trounces a group of religious extremist terrorists.
+- Comes up a few times in Birds of Prey, most notably when Dinah trounces a group of religious extremist terrorists.
 Because dying honorably in battle is believed to be a guaranteed ticket into Heaven, the man Black Canary has at her mercy refuses to talk— until she questions whether being killed by a woman counts.

-Films — Animated
+Films — Animation

-In The Lion King, Simba gets pinned by his girlfriend Nala on three separate occasions.
+- In The Lion King, Simba gets pinned by his girlfriend Nala on three separate occasions.
 Though in his case he eventually returns the favor.

-In Monsters vs. Aliens, Doctor Cockroach mocks the Missing Link for being "out-monstered by a girl."
+- In Monsters vs. Aliens, Doctor Cockroach mocks the Missing Link for being "out-monstered by a girl."

-In Hoodwinked, the Wolf relates his side of the humiliating story of getting beaten up by Red Puckett.
+- In Hoodwinked, the Wolf relates his side of the humiliating story of getting beaten up by Red Puckett.

 Nicky Flippers: So!
 You really took a beating, from a little girl?
 [Cuts to Red standing next to a picture of herself as the "Forest Regional Karate Champion"]